paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 Amendment by Pub.
 L. 111–383 effective Jan.
 1, 2011, see section 901(p) of Pub.
 L. 111–383, set out as a note under [section 131 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-131).

 #### Initial Report
 Pub.
 L. 111–84, div.
 A, title IX, § 911(a)(4), Oct.
 28, 2009, 123 Stat.
-2429, provided that: “The first space science and technology strategy required to be submitted under paragraph (5) of [section 2272(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2272/a&num=0&edition=prelim), United States Code, as amended by paragraph (3) of this subsection, shall be submitted on the date on which the President submits to Congress the budget for fiscal year 2012 under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code.”
+2429, required the first space science and technology strategy required to be submitted under former [10 U.S.C.
+2272(a)(5)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2272/a/5&num=0&edition=prelim) to be submitted on the date on which the President submitted to Congress the budget for fiscal year 2012 under [31 U.S.C.
+1105](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim).

 <a id="section-2273"></a>